truenas/middleware/docs/userguide/freenas_intro.rst

 * The ability to manage boot environments has been added to :menuselection:`System --> Boot`.

+* The ability to manage :file:`rc.conf` variables has been added to :menuselection:`System --> Tunables`.

 * The ability to check for updates and perform upgrades has been added to :menuselection:`System --> Upgrade`.

 * The ability to import or create an internal or intermediate CA (Certificate Authority) has been added to :menuselection:`System --> CAs`.